sucaba/IronTextLibrary/Doc/Tutorial.md

 ParseAttribute can specify literal-mask which is a list of string values.
 They can be either
-- nulls for argument placeholders
+- nulls (method argument placeholders)

 or
-- constant strings for literals.
+- constant strings (literals).

 Trailing null items in literal-mask are optional.